 Philadelphia, PA 19148

 East Passyunk’s Arctic Scoop takes its cues from Asian street snacks to create some of the most photogenic desserts in town.
-Choose a warm Hong Kong-style egg waffle or a Thai-inspired coconut bowl, an unusual ice cream flavor like lychee lavender, and colorful toppings including fresh fruit, Fruity Pebbles, and strawberry drizzle.
+Choose a warm Hong Kong-style egg waffle or a Thai-inspired coconut bowl, an ice cream flavor like pandan, and colorful toppings including fresh fruit, Fruity Pebbles, and strawberry drizzle.